Himan2899/CookMasterAI/README.md

 - Framer Motion for smooth animations
 - All contributors who have helped shape this project

+## 🤝 Support

+If you find this project helpful, please give it a ⭐️ on GitHub!

-## 📞 Support
+## 📞 Contact

-For support, please open an issue in the GitHub repository or contact the maintainers.
+For any queries or support, please reach out to us through:
+- Email: himanshuofficialuserid@gmail.com

 ---

-Made with ❤️ by [Your Name]
+Developed with ❤️ by Himanshu Bali 💻👨‍💻🚀